junxit/us-congress-bills-119/bill.md

   >       - **(ii)** the department, agency, office, or division of such foreign government that approved such gift or contract, as applicable; and
   >       - **(iii)** the physical mailing address of such department, agency, office, or division.
   >     - **(C)** With respect to a gift received from, or contract entered into with, a foreign source (other than a foreign government subject to the requirements of subparagraph (B))—
-  >       - **(i)** the legal name of the foreign source, or, if such name is not available, a statement certified by the compliance officer in accordance with section 117D(c) that the institution has reasonably attempted to obtain such name;
+  >       - **(i)** the legal name of the foreign source, or, if such name is not available, a statement certified by a compliance officer in accordance with section 117D(c) that the institution has reasonably attempted to obtain such name;
   >       - **(ii)** in the case of a foreign source that is a natural person, the country of citizenship of such person, or, if such country is not known, the principal country of residence of such person;
   >       - **(iii)** in the case of a foreign source that is a legal entity, the country in which such entity is incorporated, or, if such information is not available, the principal place of business of such entity;
-  >       - **(iv)** the physical mailing address of such foreign source, or, if such address is not available, a statement certified by the compliance officer in accordance with section 117D(c) that the institution has reasonably attempted to obtain such address; and
+  >       - **(iv)** the physical mailing address of such foreign source, or, if such address is not available, a statement certified by a compliance officer in accordance with section 117D(c) that the institution has reasonably attempted to obtain such address; and
   >       - **(v)** any affiliation of the foreign source to an organization that is designated as a foreign terrorist organization pursuant to section 219 of the Immigration and Nationality Act (8 U.S.C.
 1189).
   >     - **(D)** With respect to a contract entered into with a foreign source that is a foreign country of concern or a foreign entity of concern—
   >       - **(i)** a complete and unredacted text of the original contract, and if such original contract is not in English, a translated copy in accordance with subsection (c);